 His chances grew dimmer still when Ron slipped in the Leola roots without slicing them before Harry could stop him.
 They both groaned as their potion turned a muddy brown.

 "You were supposed to cut them thin," Harry whispered furiously.

 "Sorry, mate," Ron said, looking dejected.
 He knew how much it meant to Harry to do well in Potions, since Harry had told him and Hermione about his conversation with Snape at the end of last term, but there was no way to correct their mistake now.

-Harry sighed as he remembered Snape's comment on his own lack of precision, and stared at the muddy mixture (which was now beginning to turn pink) and prepared for the professor's verbal onslaught.
+Harry sighed as he remembered Snape's comment on his own lack of precision.
+Staring at the muddy mixture (which was now beginning to turn pink), he prepared for the professor's verbal onslaught.
 However, Snape was still praising Draco Malfoy on the beautiful condition of his potion, which was an almost fluorescent green, and had not yet seen the sorry state of Harry and Ron's.